VorTECHsa/dynamicio/README.md

 # Last notes

 Hope this was helpful.
-Please do reach out with comments and your views about how the library or the docs can be improved.

-You can also advise the API docs under `docs/dynamicio/index.html`.
+Please do reach out with comments and your views about how the library or the docs can be improved, and by all means, come along and contribute to our project!